 If the dog gets more intense as the trigger retreats, there may be frustration, chase history, guarding, or conflict.
 Either way, the answer is not to force the dog closer.
 The answer is to learn what distance makes thinking possible.

-Safety management is not giving up
+Safety management is not failure

 Use gates, leashes, muzzles trained with positive reinforcement, closed doors, and planned routes when risk is present.
 Management prevents bites while you build skills.
 It also protects the dog from being put in situations where they feel forced to escalate.